 Cholestyramine is used as the binder of choice upon confirmation of CIRS, and also when there has been an exposure in order to prevent a relapse.
 For this reason, even when finished the active part of Cholestyramine treatment, CIRS patients will have a supply to use at all times.
 Some patients keep a supply at their workplace, locked in their car glove box or in a backpack or handbag so they can dose as soon as they feel they’ve had an exposure.

-There are varied experiences taking this binder and some people suffer considerable side effects that can render them unable to work, attend school, drive, or socialise.
+There are varied experiences taking this binder and some people suffer considerable side effects that can render them unable to work, attend school, study, drive, or socialise.
 Dr Shoemaker refers to this as intensification.
 It is often seen in Lyme patients.
 It is vitally important that the patient not become constipated, which is the most common side effect of dosing Cholestyramine.
 Drinking enough clear liquid throughout the day and perhaps adding some fibre like Metamucil is a recommended addition to your taking this medication.

 CIRS-WDB sufferers need to find a way of persisting with the effective binding of biotoxins on Cholestyramine.
 This is the only binder (as well as Welchol) that Dr Shoemaker has found to shift biomarkers as evidenced by blood tests.
 Some people must start on a very tiny dose in order to move forward, but all Cholestyramine helps.